-To identify out-of-service guest rooms, the Assessor must obtain documentation from the hotel identifying which rooms were or were not available for sale during the rating period.
+To identify out-of-service quest rooms, the Assessor must obtain documentation from the hotel identifying which rooms were or were not available for sale during the rating period.

-For each guest room, the Assessor must obtain documentation to identify any periods when rooms were out-of-service for more than 7 days.
+For each guest room, the Assessor must obtain documentation to identify any periods when rooms were out-of-service for 7 days or more.
 This must include the start and end dates of each period of availability or non-availability.